Written By: Runjhun Sharma

 - District Court or Sessions Court are the courts of the district which deals with the cases in the lowest level.

 SUPREME COURT: The country consists of one Supreme Court which is supreme and higher than the High Courts.
+It is at the top in Decoding the Hierarchy of Courts in India.
 It is the responsibility of the Apex Court to administer justice all over India.
 The total no. of judges in Supreme Court can be 30-34, including the Chief Justice of India.
 The presiding officers of the Supreme Court is known as Justice and not judges or magistrate.

 Judges Bench: As per Article 124 of the Indian Constitution, the Supreme Court shall consist of a Chief Justice and until Parliament by law appoints a larger number, not more than 7 other judges.
 The strength of Judges in Supreme Court is 34, including the Chief Justice of India.